 UNSW Support for the Future Fellow

 An amount of $40,000 per annum over the four years of the Future Fellowship will be provided by the Faculty of Engineering in support of Dr Rubin's research activities.
-In particular, this will be used to hire two (back to back) masters by research students, as well as to pay for open access publication costs.
+In particular, this will be used to hire two (back to back) masters by research students, as well as to pay for open access publication costs and to fund collaboration visits by the students and international collaborators.

 The University assists its researchers in developing and maintaining pathways for their ongoing development.
 As such, UNSW has established several initiatives that provide research staff with professional support in planning and developing their careers.
 Formal performance appraisals are performed in all faculties and researchers are proactively mentored through an innovative Researcher Development Framework program.